blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

 filesystem location to a unique identifier) and an ID (used to refer to the resource in the scene file).

-Godot always generates absolute paths relative to the resource directory and thus prefixed with ``res://``, but paths relative to the TSCN file's location are also valid.
+Blazium always generates absolute paths relative to the resource directory and thus prefixed with ``res://``, but paths relative to the TSCN file's location are also valid.